DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 Jason gasped, his hand going to his chest.
 "What - "

 *Something just entered the local field.
 Powerful.
 Structured.
-Searching.*
+Looking.*

-"Searching for what?"
+"Looking for what?"

 *Me.*